glennjaja/glennjaja/README.md

-- 👋 Hi, I’m Glenn Karjadidjaja (@glennjaja), a student from Binus University, Indonesia
+- 👋 Hi, I’m Glenn Karjadidjaja (@glennjaja), Computer Science student from Binus University, Indonesia
 - 👀 I’m interested in frontend development(HTML, CSS, Java, React.js) and a little bit in backend development.
 - 🌱 I’m currently learning Laravel, Object Oriented Analysis & design, Android Studio (using java) and MVC design pattern.
 - 💞️ I’m looking to collaborate on some projects to work up my skills on frontend development.